 - This recipe is naturally paleo, dairy free, gluten free, soy free, Whole30 friendly, grain free, and refined sugar free.
 This recipe can also be made autoimmune protocol friendly by using my nomato sauce.
 It is a tomato sauce alternative that is tomato free!

-- This recipe is wonderful for meal prep, it reheats super easily!
+- This recipe is wonderful for meal prep, it reheats super easily.
+You can even prepare this recipe in advance and freeze it when you are ready to bake it.

 - If you are in the Pittsburgh area, you can check out similar dishes on my weekly meal prep menu – and have them delivered right to your door!